To determine the correct parameter only a good connection to the measuring instrument is not enough.

 [equ.
 16]

-When filled in the average calculation from equ.
-15 in the equation above:
+When the average power calculation from equ.
+15 is filled in the equation 16 above:

 [equ.
 17]

-Both resistors R in the dividend and divisor may be left out against each other.
-This creates the equation that calculates the RMS value from a random voltage as a function of time:
+Both resistor values R in the dividend and divisor eliminate each other and can be left out.
+This results in the equation that calculates the RMS value for any random voltage waveform:

 [equ.
 18]

-It is clear to see that the equation consists of three parts: quadrate u(t)2, average, and square root.
+It is clear to see that the equation consists of three parts: quadrate v(t)2, average, and square root.

 [equ.
 19]